JoshHalstedRevature/Project_1/README.md

 * Incorporate encryption for login process
 * Provide users the ability to change their privileges from BASIC to ADMIN
 * Allow users to upload their own RESTful APIs and make custom queries
+* Provide admin capability to remove a user
+* Write results to CSV file from Hive

 ## Getting Started